 The more energetic dog will probably roll over on her back and let the other dog “win” so the other dog will feel comfortable “attacking” her.
 Then they’ll switch.
 Both dogs will play bite and play growl – and it gets very loud!
 They might chase each other, bite each other, bark or play tug with the nearest toy.

 Normal warning growls – dog parks, dog daycares, dog playdates

 Normal dogs use growling to communicate after the other dog (or person) has ignored previous warning signs that they’ve had enough.

-If one dog no longer wants to play, she will stop instigating the wrestling.
+For example, if one dog no longer wants to play, she will likely stop instigating the wrestling.
 She will start avoiding the other dog by looking away or pretending to be interested in something else “Oh, this smells good!”
-She will likely stand up and shake herself off, which dogs will do when they are ending something, kind of like a big sigh of relief – “Well that was fun, what's next?”
-If the other dog continues to pester her, she might yawn (a sign of stress) and keep looking away.
+She will likely stand up and shake herself off, which dogs will do when they are ending something, kind of like a big sigh of relief – “Well that was fun, what’s next?”
+If the other dog continues to pester her, she might yawn (a calming signal) and keep looking away.
 Next, she might stiffen, raise her lips, crinkle her muzzle and growl.
-If the other dog still won't leave her alone, that's when she will snap, lunge or let out a vicious bark – “Get the f— off me!”
+If the other dog still won’t leave her alone, that’s when she might snap, lunge or let out a vicious bark – “Get the f— off me!”

 In scenarios such as dog daycare or the dog park where one dog won’t leave my dog alone, I re-direct their attentions with toys or food or by calling them.
 Sometimes I have Ace sit and stay at my side for a minute to give him a chance to re-group.
 Usually the other dog runs off and annoys someone else.
 This “time out” is not a punishment.
 It’s a chance for my dog to relax and take a break.
 After a minute or so, my dog is eager to go back and play.
 If not, then it’s a good time for us to leave the park.